-Thesis or project hours are taken with the committee chair by completing a CLAS Special Processing Form (sometimes called an Individualized Instruction Form), available on the Registrar's web site or at the program office.
+Thesis or project hours are taken with the committee chair by completing a Special Processing Form, available on the MHMSS Program website.
 The form must be signed by the student, the chair, and the Graduate School Dean.
-The Dean's Office will keep one copy and return the original to the student to submit to Records.
-Once processed, the form will generate a grade report sent to the chair/instructor, who is the instructor of record and awards the final grade.
+The form will be submitted to the Graduate School.
+Once processed, the hours will be added to your schedule.
+The form will generate a grade report sent to the chair/instructor, who is the instructor of record and awards the final grade.
 While a student is working on the thesis or project, s/he will receive an IP (In Progress) on the transcript in lieu of a grade.
 Once the study is completed and successfully defended, the chair will award a final grade and will submit Grade Change Forms to convert the IPs to that final grade.